 By contrast, a lot of the most powerful, thought-provoking and generally excellent hip hop to ever come out of Australia is being made, right now, by artists like Birdz and his First Nations comrades, JK-47, Briggs, Barkaa, DRMNGNOW, Tasman Keith, Lady Lash and Kobie Dee.

-The Sydney-born pop/hip hop artist The Kid LAROI – whose stage name is a nod to his maternal Kamilaroi heritage – topped the US Billboard Hot 100 for four consecutive weeks this year.
-We were also gifted the long-awaited debut album from Baker Boy, an artist whose rhymes fuse his native Yolŋu Matha with English, and whose fanbase has been growing ever since his first two singles, ‘Cloud 9’ and ‘Marryuna’, made the triple j Hottest 100 in 2018.
+The Sydney-born pop/hip hop artist The Kid LAROI – whose stage name is a nod to his maternal Kamilaroi heritage – topped the US Billboard Hot 100 for four consecutive weeks in 2021.
+Gela, the long-awaited debut album from Baker Boy, fuses the artist’s native Yolŋu Matha with English, building on the immense potential of his first two singles, ‘Cloud 9’ and ‘Marryuna’, which made the triple j Hottest 100 in 2018.

-Although just 35 years old, Yorta Yorta MC Briggs is a veteran of politically-minded First Nations hip hop.
-His latest single, ‘Shadows’, released in October 2021, is one of the most explicit condemnations of the colonial project from an artist who’s never hidden his disdain for the racist establishment.
+Yorta Yorta MC Briggs is a veteran of politically-minded First Nations hip hop.
+Briggs’ single ‘Shadows’, released in October 2021, is one of the most explicit condemnations of the colonial project from an artist who’s never hidden his disdain for the racist establishment.

 “They don’t wanna speak about the first battles,” raps Briggs, referring to white Australia’s continued failure to adequately acknowledge Australia’s Blak history.
 “Who the fuck are you to civilise?” he asks, eyeing off the perpetrators of brutal and sustained discrimination.